-The following table sets forth information with respect to the beneficial ownership of our capital stock as of May 13, 2024, by:
+The following table sets forth information with respect to the beneficial ownership of our capital stock as of the date of this prospectus, by:

-- each of our named executive officers; - each of our directors; - all of our executive officers and directors as a group; and - each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock.
+- each of our named executive officers: - each of our directors: - · all of our executive officers and directors as a group; and - each person or group of affiliated persons known by us to beneficially own more than 5% of our common stock.

 We have determined beneficial ownership in accordance with the rules and regulations of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
-Except as indicated by the footnotes below, we believe, based on information furnished to us, that the persons and entities named in the table below have sole voting and sole investment power with respect to all shares that they beneficially own, subject to applicable community property laws.